-Course modality: The course will be delivered in the face-to-face format, in person, on campus, and on set schedules - the traditional way on the whiteboard.
-For students that cannot attend class due to safety concerns, remote attendance will be facilitated with asynchronous prerecorded lectures that will be made available to all students via Blackboard.
+Course modality: The course lectures will be live-streamed synchronously at the scheduled days and times.
+Some of the live streams will be conducted from the classroom, however due to the reduced sitting format, 50% to 85% of the lectures will be fully online.
 Attendance will be tracked via weekly submission of homework on the Discussion Forums.
-Exams will be given in take-home format and will be distributed and collected via Blackboard, and returned via email.
+Exams will be given in take-home format and will be distributed and collected via Brightspace, and returned via email.